Back to Blog

 EU AI Act Compliance for Belgian SMEs: What You Actually Need to Do

 This post gives you a plain-language walkthrough of the regulation, a practical compliance checklist, and specific resources for Belgian companies.
-We build AI-powered automation for SMEs every day at Flowful, and compliance is baked into everything we ship.
+We build AI-powered automation for SMEs every day at Flowful, and we design our systems with compliance in mind from day one.
 Here’s what we’ve learned.

-Note.
-Practical primer, not legal advice.
+Disclaimer.
+Flowful builds AI automation, we are not lawyers or compliance consultants.
+This post shares what we learned compiling our own AI Act posture, so SMEs can ask informed questions of their legal counsel.
 The AI Act landscape is still moving (Digital Omnibus deal pending).
-Verify with a specialist before acting on specific obligations.
+Verify with a specialist before acting on any specific obligation.

 What Is the EU AI Act?